Pittsburgh vs. Western Michigan NCAA Football Odds, Plays and Insights | September 18, 2021

 Pittsburgh Top Players

-- Kenny Pickett leads the team with 272 passing yards (272 yards per game) and has a 73% completion percentage this year (27-of-37) while throwing two touchdowns.
-He also has 39 rushing yards on six carries, averaging 39 yards per game.
+- This year, Kenny Pickett has put up 272 passing yards (272.0 yards per game) while going 27-for-37 (73% completion percentage) and throwing two touchdowns and zero interceptions.
+He has tacked on 39 rushing yards on six carries, averaging 39.0 yards per game.

-- Rodney Hammond has taken eight attempts for a team-leading 44 rushing yards (44 yards per game).
+- Rodney Hammond has eight carries for a team-high 44 rushing yards (44.0 per game) and zero touchdowns.

-- Lucas Krull has reeled in five passes for a team-high 58 yards with one touchdown.
-He averages 58 yards per game.
+- Lucas Krull has five catches, leading his team with 58 yards (58.0 ypg) while also scoring one touchdown this season.

-- Jaylen Barden has 47 receiving yards on one catches, averaging 47 yards per game.
+- This season Jaylen Barden has caught one pass for 47 yards, averaging 47.0 receiving yards per game.

 Western Michigan Top Players

-- Kaleb Eleby leads the team with 191 passing yards (191 yards per game) and has a 54.1% completion percentage this year (20-of-37) while throwing one touchdown.
-He also has 16 rushing yards on eight carries, averaging 16 yards per game.
+- Kaleb Eleby leads his team with 191 passing yards (191.0 per game) and has a 54.1% completion percentage (20-of-37), throwing one touchdown pass and zero interceptions.
+He also has 16 rushing yards on eight carries, averaging 16.0 yards per game.

-- Sean Tyler has rushed for a team-leading 55 yards on 10 attempts (55 yards per game).
+- Sean Tyler has 10 attempts for a team-high 55 rushing yards (55.0 per game) and zero touchdowns.

-- So far this year La'Darius Jefferson has run for 38 yards on 10 carries (38 ypg), with one rushing touchdown.
+- So far this year La'Darius Jefferson has rushed for 38 yards on 10 carries (38.0 ypg), with one rushing touchdown.

-- Bryce Nunnelly has also contributed with seven catches for 52 yards this year.
-He averages 52 receiving yards per game.
+- Bryce Nunnelly's stat line this year shows seven catches for 52 yards.
+He averages 52.0 receiving yards per game.